This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Wear protective sports equipment that fit properly.
-Helmets help decrease your risk of a serious brain injury.
+- Wear protective sports equipment that fits properly.
+Helmets help decrease your risk for a serious brain injury.
 Talk to your healthcare provider about ways that can decrease your risk for a concussion if you play sports.

-- Wear your seat belt every time you travel.
-This helps to decrease your risk of a head injury if you are in a car accident.
+- Wear your seatbelt every time you travel.
+This helps to decrease your risk for a head injury if you are in a car accident.